-Sydney Opera House was opened by Queen Elizabeth II in 1973.
+Sydney’s visual wow factor is unlike any other.
+The city, which is spectacularly draped around its famous harbour, is well-known for its 20th century architecture.
+One of the world’s most recognisable structures, the Sydney Opera House was opened by Queen Elizabeth II in 1973.
 Since then, this magnificent venue has staged more than 100,000 performances and received over 100 million visitors.
-In 2007, the Sydney Opera House was named a UNESCO World Heritage Site.
-Make sure you get a photo in front of this impressive building, or spend your evening seeing a show there.
+In 2007, it was named a UNESCO World Heritage site.

 Just an hour away from West Sydney are the amazing Three Sisters in the Blue Mountains.
-Whichever of the legends you believe brought these into being, each and every one of the millions of visitors to Sydney’s Blue Mountains are glad they did.
+Whichever legend you believe brought these into being, each and every one of the millions of visitors to Sydney’s Blue Mountains are glad they did.
 The rock formation is said to change colour as the day progresses and is lit up at night so it stands out against the night sky.